intel/rohd/README.md

 ## Instantiation of External Modules

 ROHD can instantiate external SystemVerilog modules.
 The [`ExternalSystemVerilogModule`](https://intel.github.io/rohd/rohd/ExternalSystemVerilogModule-class.html) constructor requires the top level SystemVerilog module name.
-When ROHD generates SystemVerilog for a model containing an `ExternalSystemVerilogModule`, it will instantiate instances of the specified `topModuleName`.
+When ROHD generates SystemVerilog for a model containing an `ExternalSystemVerilogModule`, it will instantiate instances of the specified `definitionName`.
 This is useful for integration related activities.

 There is an upcoming package for SystemVerilog cosimulation with ROHD which adds cosimulation capabilities to an `ExternalSystemVerilogModule` planned for release soon.